Thinking about contributing to a registered retirement savings plans (RRSP) before the annual deadline hits?

 Another?
 Tax deferral.
 That means investments you hold inside your RRSP grow tax-free until you withdraw those funds from your account.

 Sounds simple, right?
 But RRSP mistakes can still happen every now and then.
 Luckily, there are ways to steer clear of them or catch them before they become a problem.
-Cliff Steele, a certified financial planner with Sun Life Financial1 offers these expert tips to help you avoid 5 of the most common RRSP mistakes .
+Cliff Steele, a certified financial planner with Sun Life offers tips to help you avoid 5 of the most common RRSP mistakes.

 Did you know you can hold many types of investments in an RRSP?
 This includes stocks, guaranteed investment certificates, mutual funds, bonds and more.